minicsr07/Math-Function-Grapher/README.md

 Extendable: just replace the function definition to graph any function you like.
 Uses simple, readable Python code.
 Grid-enabled plots for better visualization.
+2. Plot Riemann Function - Shows how to generate and plot the classic Riemann function, highlighting its continuous yet almost nowhere differentiable behavior."
 # Requirements
 Make sure you have Python installed, then install the dependencies: pip install numpy matplotlib